-As the holidays begin to approach, so does the busiest time of the year, in which people take on various traditional activities in addition to their everyday schedules.
-As people dive in head first into the holiday rush with shopping, cooking, and transforming their homes with festive decorations, they fail to take into consideration the most common home emergencies that tend to occur during the holiday season.
-Even during the most wonderful times of the year, accidents can happen that can lead to significant home damages, injuries, and even fatalities.
+The busiest time of the year has arrived!
+As we dive in head first into the holiday rush with shopping, cooking, and transforming our homes with festive decorations, we sometimes fail to take into consideration the most common home emergencies that tend to occur during the holiday season.
+Even during the most wonderful time of the year, accidents can happen that can lead to significant home damages, injuries, and even fatalities.

 Arguably the country’s most favored and celebrated holiday; Thanksgiving rejoices in being thankful for family, friends, and a bountiful year.
 There is a plethora of fixings, trimmings and frills that are offered at the Thanksgiving feast but unquestionably the centerpiece of dinner, the turkey, requires the most planning and preparation.
 The conventional way of roasting a turkey as well as newfound trends such as turkey frying have become popular and widespread in recent years but it is important to remember that this process can be a dangerous fire hazard if not done appropriately.

 Traditional Halloween decorations such as Halloween Paper Mache, streamers, dried cornstalks, patterned leaves, carving pumpkins into jack-o’-lanterns and lighting bonfires, etc., are enjoyed by both children and adults alike.
 However, it is important to recognize these conventional activities can be fire hazards and holiday decorating should be done in a nontoxic and safe manner to avoid such risks.

 Primarily, one should always keep decorations a safe